JeremieNR/daily-projects/README.md

 - collatz_conjecture.py: A Python Function that returns the result of Collatz Conjecture for n as a list of all numbers.
 Requires 'n' to be greater or equal to 1.
 - newtons_method_squareroot.py: A Python Function that returns the approximate square root of 'n' (within 'm') by using Newtons Method.
 - sum_digits.c: A C code Function that returns the sum of all digits in integer x.
 It requires that input x must be a non-negative integer.
+- time_dilation.c: A C code Function that returns the dilated time from the given time and velocity.
+Note: t is in seconds and v is in meters per second.